-A production version of the eCR Now FHIR App and its source code are now available for EHR companies and other implementors to download and implement.
-The App provides COVID-19 electronic case reporting capabilities for EHRs that heretofore did not have it.
+A production version of the eCR Now Fast Healthcare Interoperability Resources (FHIR) App and its source code are now available for electronic health record (EHR) companies and other implementors to download and implement.
+The app provides COVID-19 electronic case reporting capabilities for EHRs that, before now, did not have them.
 It can also be configured to do full electronic case reporting for a full set of reportable conditions when COVID-19 is a diminished focus.

-The App is different from many commercial apps in both its attributes and its provisioning.
-It was designed to be implemented now and work with the substantial infrastructure that is in place for electronic case reporting.
-The eCR Now technical team will partner with implementors that choose to use the App, but the team will not be hosting it or processing it through all the different EHR app stores.
+The app is different from many commercial apps in both its attributes and provisioning.
+It was designed to be implemented now and work with the substantial infrastructure that is in place for electronic case reporting (eCR).
+The eCR Now technical team will partner with implementors that choose to use the app, but the team will not be hosting it or processing it through all the different EHR app stores.

-This page provides context and lays out the planned process and communication channels to use the eCR Now FHIR App to meet the critical electronic case reporting needs of the COVID-19 pandemic.
+This page provides context and lays out the planned process and communication channels to use the eCR Now FHIR App to meet the critical eCR needs of the COVID-19 pandemic.

-Electronic case reporting (eCR) involves “the automated identification of reportable health events in electronic health records and their transmission to state and local public health authorities for review and action.”
+eCR involves the automated identification of reportable health events in EHRs and their transmission to state and local public health authorities for review and action.
 Reporting is a legal requirement for COVID-19 and many other conditions, but the specific laws vary by state.
 Triggering case reports out of EHRs does not, by itself, definitively establish that something is reportable or which public health agencies should receive it if it is.

-To address the complexity of reporting requirements, the Centers for Disease Control and Prevention (CDC), the Council of State and Territorial Epidemiologists (CSTE), and the Association of Public Health Laboratories (APHL) have implemented shared eCR services on the APHL AIMS platform including provisioning, decision support, routing, and delivery infrastructure to provide electronic case reports to public health agencies for integration into their surveillance systems.
-The eCR Now App is constructed to connect to, and take advantage of, this existing infrastructure to support appropriate reporting even though neither it, nor public health agencies, currently support production HL7 FHIR services.
+To address the complexity of reporting requirements, the Centers for Disease Control and Prevention (CDC), Council of State and Territorial Epidemiologists (CSTE), and the Association of Public Health Laboratories (APHL) have implemented shared eCR services on the APHL Informatics Messaging Services (AIMS) platform, including provisioning, decision support, routing, and delivery infrastructure to provide electronic case reports to public health agencies for integration into their surveillance systems.
+The eCR Now FHIR App is constructed to connect to, and take advantage of, this existing infrastructure to support appropriate reporting, even though neither it, nor public health agencies, currently support production Health Level Seven International (HL7) FHIR services.

-The eCR Now App is intended to run as a background process during patient encounters and to report automatically to appropriate public health jurisdictions and their surveillance systems though the APHL AIMS shared service infrastructure.
-In this way it should not burden or disrupt healthcare provider workflows.
-On the EHR side, the App is built to leverage the work the Argonaut Project, HL7, and ONC that have advanced the FHIR APIs that are now implemented in EHRs.
+The eCR Now FHIR App is intended to run as a background process during patient encounters and report automatically to appropriate public health jurisdictions and their surveillance systems though the AIMS shared services infrastructure.
+In this way, it should not burden or disrupt healthcare provider workflows.
+On the EHR side, the app is built to leverage the work of the Argonaut Project, HL7, and the Office of National Coordinator for Health Information Technology, work that has advanced the FHIR APIs that are now implemented in EHRs.

-- By configuration can do full electronic case reporting in addition to COVID-19
+- By configuration, the app can do full electronic case reporting in addition to COVID-19.

-- Produces fully validated outgoing HL7 CDA eICRs v1.1
+- It produces fully validated, outgoing HL7 CDA eICRs v1.1.

-- Transport out to the APHL AIMS shared services platform
+- It includes transport out to the AIMS shared services platform:

 - Included support for Direct